 State Performance Incentive Description Status Relevant Statute, Code or Order California California utilities earn an incentive on energy efficiency programs under a shared savings mechanism called an energy efficiency risk-reward incentive mechanism.
 Revenue from eligible energy efficiency programs is the product of the Earnings Rate (ER) and net benefits.
 The ER is 12% if the utility achievement towards CPUC goals is greater than 100%, 9% if the goal achievement is between 85 and 100% and 0% if the goal achievement is between 65 and 85%; if the achievement of goals is less than 65%, the utility pays a penalty.
 Net benefits are calculated as two-thirds of the TRC Net Benefit and one-third of the PAC Net Benefit.
-In January 2009, the CPUC instituted a rulemaking (09-01- 019) to examine and reform the EE incentive mechanism.
+In January 2009, the CPUC instituted a rulemaking (09-01-019) to examine and reform the EE incentive mechanism.
 Examination and proposed reform of California's risk-reward incentive mechanism continues in the rulemaking 12-01-0005.
 Currently, no decision has been made as to whether incentive payments will be made related to 2010-2012 EE program activities.
 Approved (2007) R.06-04-010; R.09-01- 019; R.12-01-005 Colorado HB 07-1037 (C.R.S. §40-3.2-104) requires investor-owned electric utilities to achieve at least 5% percent reduction of retail energy sales and capacity savings by 2018, based on 2006 sales.
 The law further states that the Commission shall allow electric DSM investments an opportunity to be more profitable to the utility than any other utility investment that is not already subject to an incentive.
-The Commission approved the following incentive package to Public Service Colorado: - A "disincentive offset" of \$2m/year (after tax) for each year approved DSM plan implemented to offset lost margins; if < 80% of yearly energy goal achieved, the offset may be reduced. - Performance incentives for surpassing "modest" goals; for each 1% of goal reached beyond 80%, company to earn additional 0.2% of net economic benefits, up to 10% at 130% of goal attainment, up to 12% at 150% of goal attainment.
-Incentives adjusted for 2009 to reflect least-cost planning commitments. - Incentives are allowed via annually trued up DSM Cost Adjustment and are capped at 20% of total annual DSM expenditures.
-Approved (2007) HB-07-1037; Decision C08-560, Docket 07A- 420E Connecticut The CT PUC requires annual hearings for utilities, where the past year's results for energy savings are reviewed and a performance incentive is determined, which ranges from 1% to 8% of program costs.
+Approved (2007) HB-07-1037; Decision C08-560, Dockets 07A- 420E, 10A-554EG, and 13A-0686EG The Commission approved the following incentive package to Public Service Colorado: A "disincentive offset" of \$5m/year (pre-tax) for each year approved DSM plan implemented to offset lost margins, if the Company meets or exceeds 100% of its savings goals.
+Public Service will receive a pre-tax offset of \$3.2m for performance relative to its savings goals between 80% and 99%.
+Performance incentives for surpassing "modest" goals; for each 5% increase of achieved savings above 80% of goal, the company can earn an additional 1% of net economic benefits, up to 15% at 150% goal attainment.
+Incentives are allowed via annually trued up DSM Cost Adjustment and are capped at \$30 million.
+The Colorado PUC is revisiting the goals and incentive mecha- G nisms in Docket 13A-0686EG.
+A 1/6 D. 1.
+(07.10.02.02 Connecticut The CT PUC requires annual hearings for utilities, where the past year's results for energy savings are reviewed and a performance incentive is determined, which ranges from 1% to 8% of program costs.
 The minimum threshold of 70% of goals earns the minimum (1%) incentive.
 Reaching 100% of goals earns 5%, and for reaching 130% of goals earns 8%.
 Approved (first in 1988, mechanism changes over time) Dockets 07-10-03; 08- 10-03; 09-10-03